staceyjf/javaMineField/README.md

 <img src="./brief/gameplay.png" alt="Homepage Screenshot" width="500" height="300">

-Video of game play if you don't fancy don't looking [![Video of game play](http://img.youtube.com/vi/CY8k5uvTEas/0.jpg)](https://youtu.be/CY8k5uvTEas)
+Video of game play if you don't fancy don't fancying cloning this repo:
+[![Video of game play](http://img.youtube.com/vi/CY8k5uvTEas/0.jpg)](https://youtu.be/CY8k5uvTEas)

-## To play
+## Build Steps

-1. Clone this repo
+1. Clone the repo
 2. Navigate into the cloned rep directory on your local machine
 3. Run via `java Main` in the CLI
 4. Enjoy

-* please note you need to have JDK installed on your local machine in order for this game to work
+Please note you need to have JDK installed on your local machine in order for this game to work.

 ## Key Features